splunk/public-o11y-docs/apm/apm-use-cases/service-map.rst

 #.
 Kai opens the service map
 #.
 Kai looks for services that have root cause errors
 #.
-Kai selects service to gather more details about the root cause error
+Kai selects the service to gather more details about the root cause error
 #.
 Kai adds a link to Tag Spotlight for the offending endpoint to the customer ticket

 Kai opens the service map